Warren G

 "We've got to be tight," Childs adds.
 "We could have the biggest fight with each other, but that doesn't mean we're not going to be brothers in the morning.
 We're going to keep that bond tight because if you notice the industry consists of families right now, and we started that.
 We're just trying to make sure that no matter what you hear from the Wu-Tang, you're going to hear family."

-The Sting apart?
+There are so many crews and cliques within the hip-hop world.
+What sets Wu-Tang Killa Beez and The Sting apart?
 Solo artist Solomon Childs sums it up, "When is RZA going to go get some other niggas?
 The Wu got talent, but I want to hear some other niggas.
 Now, your prayers have been answered.
 Now, we're going to give it to you just the way you want it."

 Wyclef Jean